TheAcharya/MarkersExtractor/README.md

 If the `--result-file-path` option is supplied with a path including filename (ie: `./result.json`), the tool will create a JSON file at that path once the export is complete.

-It contains key pieces of information regarding the final output folder, which may be needed if the tool is used in a shell script that requires chaining additional actions after the export completes.
+It contains key pieces of information including the final output folder path, which may be needed if the tool is used in a shell script that requires chaining additional actions after the export completes.

 The format is a dictionary using the following key names:

-- `profile`: The profile identifier supplied to the CLI using the `--export-format` option, or the default if not specified.
+- `profile`: The profile identifier passed to the CLI using the `--export-format` command line argument.
-- `exportFolder`: The path to the folder that the tool created, where all exported files reside.
+- `exportFolder`: The path to the output folder that the tool created where all exported files reside.
 - `csvManifestPath`: The path to the CSV manifest file, if one was created.
 This is determined by the profile used.
 - `jsonManifestPath`: The path to the CSV manifest file, if one was created.
 This is determined by the profile used.
 - `midiFilePath`: The path to the CSV manifest file, if one was created.
 This is determined by the profile used.